Merrill Keiser

 Additionally, Keiser was anti-abortion and called for denying funding to health providers who provide information about abortion.
 He claims on his blog that abortion is "sacrificing our babies to the gods of pleasure and convenience".
 Keiser is in favor of adult stem cell research and opposes embryonic stem cell research.
 On his campaign's weblog he wrote, "It (embryonic stem cell research) is a ploy of money-hungry academic researchers and blood-thirsty liberals and politicians who want to bring a culture of death to America and it part of their religion.
 It is just like the religions of old in which they used human infant sacrifice in idol worship."
 He was an advocate for a strong national defense and military.
 This includes using the US armed forces to "battle drugs and terrorism", something Keiser claimed Sherrod Brown is opposed to.
 Keiser did not cite the source of his claim.

 Keiser called creationism "true" and endorses its teaching over evolution.
 Keiser said school children should be "taught to pray" and that "liberals" have spent too long worshipping the "god of Reason".
-Keiser is in favor of de-funding and total U.S. withdrawal from the United Nations.
+Keiser is in favor of de-funding and total United States withdrawal from the United Nations.
 He has also said that he would not oppose making homosexuality a crime punishable by death for the overall spiritual and moral health of society, although he, himself, would not introduce such legislation.
 He also advocates reducing the deficit, limiting government spending and decreasing taxes but doesn't detail plans for such changes.

 Furthermore, Keiser claims "God’s law is very clear about abortion, the death penalty and corrupting children."
 Additionally, the idea that "God's law" should affect policy in a secular democracy is itself controversial.